swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

 apparent from the APIs being used, the API style, and the static types (in Xcode or through static declarations) that this is all Python stuff.
-When you start mixing in use of native Swift types like dictionaries (something we want to encourage because they are typed!) you end up with an inconsistent mismash where people would just try adding syntax or applying fixits continuously until the code builds.
+When you start mixing in use of native Swift types like dictionaries (something we want to encourage because they are typed!) you end up with an inconsistent mishmash where people would just try adding syntax or applying fixits continuously until the code builds.

 The example gets ever worse if the implementation chooses to return a strong optional value,